Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Effects of Untreated Depression.md

 Some self-care tips for depression include:

 Move more often.
 Consider adding a few minutes of exercise and activity to your daily routine.
 Staying active will help you feel better in time.
 Follow a nutrient-rich diet.
-One 2017 studyTrusted Source found that people who followed diets rich in fruits and vegetables carried a lower chance of developing depression.
+One 2017 study found that people who followed diets rich in fruits and vegetables carried a lower chance of developing depression.
 Keep connected with friends and relatives.
 This could include spending some time on the phone, video calls, or having a cup of coffee together.
 Open up.
 If possible, talk about your feelings and thoughts with someone you trust.
 This might be challenging, but explaining your symptoms to other people might help them provide you the support you need.
 Set realistic expectations.
 This not only goes for your personal and professional life but also for your treatment.